viets-software-club/truffle-ai/README.md

 ### Values (./values)

-Contains the input for the values used by Kubernetes and the environment variables, contains scripts to generate these values for Kubernetes and environment variables in the right format.
+Contains the input for the values used by Kubernetes and the environment variables, contains scripts to generate these values for Kubernetes and .env files.

+## Deprecated Technologies

+Over the course of this project, several technologies were used and later replaced.
+Here's a list of those technologies and what they were replaced with:

+- **Rust API gateway**: Replaced with Golang Gateway as it is simpler to maintan
+- **ZX Deployment Scripts**: Replaced with Golang Deployment Scripts
+- **GraphQL Mesh**: Replaced with Golang Gateway as it had a memory issue when used with external server logic e.g. Fastify (running Supabase GraphQL queries with complex filters through it crashed)
+- **Grafbase Gateway**: Replaced with Golang Gateway as it couldn't handle the documented authentication logic, it was below v1.0.0
+- **Next.js**: Replaced with SvelteKit and Svelte 5 because of speed, simplicity, less code, clean code refactoring, developer change and maintainability.
+- **Terraform Kubernetes Config**: Replaced with Helm; Kubernetes Deployments in Terraform were too slow and inflexible.
+- **PNPM**: Used for disallowing hoisting in GraphQL Mesh because of dependency issues.
+Now there is only one npm module and no GraphQL Mesh anymore.
+Replaced with NPM.
+- **Node.js Backend**: Replaced with Golang backend server so that scraping can be done in realtime and concurrently.
+Golang provides for most APIs REST libraries and is faster.
+- **Deno env variable scripts**: Replaced with Golang scripts

+Each of these technologies served a purpose at the time, but were eventually replaced as the needs of the project evolved.